imbingz/portfolios/README.md

  * Use HTML5, CSS3 and Bootstrap4 to build a mobile-first responsive personal Website without using media query.
  * Use Bootstrap4 to make a sticky or fixed footer
  * Apply Bootstrap4 sub-rows and sub-columns
- * Apply HTML5 semantic structure and ARIA accessability rules and guidelines
+ * Apply HTML5 semantic structure and ARIA accessibility rules and guidelines
  * All components (such as navbar and footer etc.) across all pages on the site should maintain consistency and all links should work.

 <a name="tools"></a>